Ivy Surrogacy

 Impact on Fertility

 Current research suggests egg donation does not significantly affect future fertility.
 The ovaries typically return to normal function after the procedure.
-However, rare complications like ovarian damage could impact fertility, emphasizing the importance of choosing a skilled medical team.
+Rare complications, such as infection or ovarian damage, could impact fertility, which is why choosing an experienced clinic and following medical guidance is so important.

 Emotional Well-Being